 Any conscious seafood lover or parent would know to limit specific fish intake to avoid high levels of mercury.
 Even so, how does mercury end up in the fish on our dining tables, and is that bad?

-Mercury naturally occurs at low levels in water, rock, and soil all over the world.
+In case you weren’t aware, mercury naturally occurs at low levels in water, rock, and soil all over the world.
 However, human activities have drastically increased total mercury concentrations in the atmosphere.
-It has risen to dangerous levels that can harm us if the situation is left unmonitored.
+And it has risen to dangerous levels that can harm us if the situation is left unmonitored.

 Sources Leading to Mercury in Fish and its traces